suzanamelo-m/suzanamelo/content/posts/aws-for-absolute-beginners/index.md

 tags = ['cloud foundations', 'AWS', 'certification']
 +++

-# How to get started with AWS (for absolute beginners)

 ![Banner How To Get Started With AWS](/img/HowToGetStartedWithAWS.jpg)

 🦋 Who hasn’t felt a stomach full of butterflies before diving into something completely new? 🦋